RetroDECK/ES-DE/USERGUIDE-DEV.md

 6) Start RetroArch and install the required emulator cores - to see which ones you need look in the systeminfo.txt files in the directories created by step 2, or again see [here](USERGUIDE-DEV.md#supported-game-systems)
 7) Start ES-DE, scrape game media for your collection and play some games!

-As long as ES-DE hasn't frozen, you can always press F4 to close the application.
+You can always press F4 to close the application.

 For additional details, read on below.